mbus/MBusAnalyzer/README.md

 Things should be set up to build for a 64-bit enivonrment by default, though sometimes the Visual Studio build environment seems to point back to the 32-bit version.

+### Debugging

+According to Saeleae, debugging on Windows is a tricky proposition, so use gdb/lldb on Linux/Mac.

+Assuming Logic is already open, simply run `process attach --name Logic` to attach the debugger.